 Civil registers (Registros Civis) present the facts of an individual's life.
-Civil registrations, comprising the vital records of births, marriages, divorces, and deaths, are an excellent source of accurate information on names, dates, and vital events.
+As such civil registrations that comprise the vital records of births, marriages, divorces, and deaths, are an excellent source of accurate information of names, dates, and vital events.

 As early as 1832, the Portuguese government passed legislation requiring the births, marriages, and deaths of all residents to be recorded.
 Civil registration was first instituted as a way for non-Catholic individuals to register their births, marriages, and deaths, while Catholic priests acted as the civil register for the members of their parish.
 With the formation of the First Portuguese Republic in 1910, Civil registration changed drastically.
 From 1911 onwards, all residents were required to have their vital events recorded in the civil registrar, regardless if this information was also recorded in their church's parish.